 The Nominations & Governance Committee has agreed to develop a 1-2 pager to give prospective Board members, and an online “Board Member’s Book” containing the most important of our documents, plus any appropriate additional guidance on the roles and responsibilities of Board members, and post this on the Board Portal of our web site.
 We should also develop a list of appropriate documents that can be shared with prospective Board members, such as our Bylaws.

 Further Delineation of Responsibilities of the Board or Individual Board Members?
 These are very generally laid out in Article Two of our Bylaws.
-A survey by Due East Partners on this was conducted in connection with our March 5, 2022, Retreat, asking respondents to state which of a long list of responsibilities were “Core”, which were “Aspirational” and which were outside the scope.
+A survey by Due East Partners on this was conducted in connection with our March 5, 2022, Retreat, asking respondents to state which of a long list of responsibilities were “Core”, which were “Aspirational and which were outside the scope.
 While there were apparently only 6 respondents, the responses were largely consistent, and contained few if any surprises.
 The Nominating & Governance Committee has agreed to consider whether we need any further refinement, but guidance from the full Board would be helpful.

 Timing for Adding New Members.
 Until very recently we brought on new members on an ad hoc basis.
 A year or two ago we decided to try to “regularize” this process by bringing to the Board prospective candidates once a year, at our June Board meeting, so that we could consider the needs of the Board and the pool of candidates at one time.
 While this makes sense, we also need to be sufficiently flexible that we can bring on a desired candidate at any time without waiting for the next June meeting whenever there is a strong case for doing so.